adrianhall/adrianhall.github.io/_posts/2018-10-08-auth-with-aws-amplify-4.md

 ## Wrap up

 Thus far, we have used supported authentication providers — Amazon Cognito user pools, Facebook and Google authentication.
 This will be suitable for probably 90+% of all consumer apps.
 However, there will be times when you want to federate with something else.
 We’ll cover that topic next time.

-In the intrim, here is a link to the [work so far](https://gitlab.com/adrianhall/aws-mobile-android-kotlin-photos/tree/google-auth).